Continue reading from previous page …

 7-2.
 All About Index Funds, by Richard A Ferri, 2nd Edition, McGraw-Hill, 2007, p.25. ↩

 7-3.
-Unfortunately there is no persistence to the funds or fund managers that recently outperformed the market average, and ultimately cost (expense ratio) becomes best predictor of future success.
-The Little Book of Common Sense Investing: The Only Way to Guarantee You Fair Share of Stock Market Returns, by John C. Bogle, 2007, p.189. ↩
+Unfortunately, there is no persistence to the funds or fund managers that recently outperformed the market average, and ultimately cost (expense ratio) becomes the best predictor of future success.
+The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns, by John C. Bogle, 2007, p.189. ↩

 7-5.
-John C. Bogle, The Little Book of Common Sense Investing: The Only Way to Guarantee You Fair Share of Stock Market Returns, 2007, p.
+John C. Bogle, The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns, 2007, p.
 51. ↩

 7-6.
 Ibid. , p.37. ↩

 7-10.
-John C. Bogle, The Little Book of Common Sense Investing: The Only Way to Guarantee You Fair Share of Stock Market Returns, 2007, p.
+John C. Bogle, The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns, 2007, p.
 37. ↩

 Smart Investing Rule #8: Minimize taxes